sgaul/westindian/index.md

 --- .class #id

-In addition, for English-language learners, no school district has more than 0.6% students registered as Patois-speakers in need of English language assistance and only three districts (Hartford, Windsor and Bloomfield) register more than 5 students total.
+In addition, for English-language learners, no school district has more than 1.25% students registered as Patois-speakers in need of English language assistance and only four districts (Achievement First Hartford, Hartford, Windsor and Bloomfield) register more than 5 students total.

 <img src="assets/fig/unnamed-chunk-10.png" title="plot of chunk unnamed-chunk-10" alt="plot of chunk unnamed-chunk-10" style="display: block; margin: auto;" />